Serengeti National Park Tanzania

 Serengeti National Park: The Heart of African Wildlife

 Serengeti National Park, located in northern Tanzania, is one of the most famous wildlife reserves in the world and a UNESCO World Heritage Site.
-Spanning approximately 14,750 square kilometers, the park is renowned for its stunning landscapes, diverse ecosystems, and extraordinary wildlife populations.
+Spanning approximately 14,750 square kilometers, Serengeti National park is renowned for its stunning landscapes, diverse ecosystems, and extraordinary wildlife populations.
 Established in 1951, Serengeti National Park is home to the iconic Great Migration, where millions of wildebeest, zebras, and other herbivores traverse the plains in search of fresh grazing grounds, making it a must-visit destination for nature lovers and safari enthusiasts.

 The Great Migration: Nature’s Spectacle